 Gurunath: What type/s of strategy do you implement to reach your blog to as many visitors as possible?

-Archana Chaurasia Kapoor: Strategy is a very big word Guru.
-We don’t really strategies.
+Archana Chaurasia Kapoor: Strategy is a very big word, Guru.
+We don’t really have strategies.
 Or perhaps it would be right to say that our strategy is to ensure that we share our writing on all important Social Media platforms and engage with everyone who we think will enjoy reading our posts.
 We also encourage our readers and friends to subscribe to Drishti.

 The numerous categories on Drishti also ensure the site’s wide appeal.
-The myriad range is one of the USP’s of Drishti and I am given to believe that the site is called an ‘all-rounder’ by many.
+The myriad range is one of the USPs of Drishti and I am given to believe that the site is called an ‘all-rounder’ by many.

 Gurunath: There is a talk that multi-niche blogs are not great to start with to earn any money from blogging.
 Is that true?
 If not, how much do you earn from this blog which is a multi-niche?

 Archana Chaurasia Kapoor: Do you really expect me to let the cat out of the bag? 🙂 Ok, so here you go.
 Drishti is like the temple of love for us.
-It is OUR need more than anyone else’s and hence whether a multi-niche blog will earn well or not was never our concern.
+It is OUR need more than anyone else’s and hence whether a multi-niche blog will earn well or not was our concern.
 Our primary motive is to present quality stuff to our readers.
 Anything else is just a by-product.

 Gurunath: What mistakes should new bloggers avoid in the beginning?

 Archana Chaurasia Kapoor: The list is endless.
-But I want to emphasise on the quality of the content.
+But I want to emphasize the quality of the content.
 If it is not written with the heart it shows completely, unless of course, the post is just a product review.
 But, even then the quality of writing and the presentation is very important.

 The site needs to have a visual appeal.
-Online reading charms people who are ‘visual learners’ and hence the site design, navigation, font etc., are very significant and need to be well done.
+Online reading charms people who are ‘visual learners’ and hence the site design, navigation, font, etc., are very significant and need to be well done.

-Many bloggers do not realise the power of Social Media and make the mistake of being away from it.
+Many bloggers do not realize the power of Social Media and make the mistake of being away from it.
 Stay away from online platforms only if you do not wish to be discovered.
 If you want to be read, please make your presence felt and engage with people.